gudiri1/Capstone_Gudino/README.md

 When pressing 8 a block will fly and go to the
 Layer.

+NOTE: if the mason seems not to move try locking/unlocking the NumPad by pressing the NmLk key on the keyboard.

 Among the concepts applied are:
 The use of locks/mutex
 - For protecting the vector indicating the